 Work in Photography should form a means of personal enquiry and expression involving the selection and manipulation of images.
 You must employ creative approaches which go beyond observation and recording.
-You will learn traditional elements of photography, but the course predominantly explores experimental photography.
+You will learn traditional elements of dark room practice, but the course predominantly explores and develops digital media.

 Unit 1: Digital Portfolio Unit 2: Exam

-Project 1: Distorted Portraits Project 2: Still Life Paper received in January of Y11 with multiple themes to choose from.
+Project 1: Still Life Paper received in January of Y11 with multiple themes to

+Project 2: Portraiture choose from.

 Preparatory period followed by 10-hour timed period.

 60% of GCSE grade 40% of GCSE grade

 AQA: GCSE grading 1-9